TooTallNate/hyperlinks/README.md

 [Install HyperTerm](https://hyperterm.org/#installation) and add `hyperlinks` to the `plugins` array in `~/.hyperterm.js`.

-- focus on the HyperTerm window and `Ctrl + C` to abort opening url.
-- hold `Command` key and click a link to open it in your default browser.
+Hold ⌘ down on your keyboard and move the mouse over a URL or email address and a link will appear where your cursor is.
+Click a URL to open in a web browser, or click an email address to open in your mail client.

 ## Customizing styles